playful-words/playful-words.github.com/projects/speechblocks.md

 [Currently in-progress]

 SpeechBlocks is a smartphone app that allows children to explore spelling principles in an open-ended way.
 Children rearrange letter combinations ("words") by pulling them apart and putting them together with their fingers.
 Each word is then pronounced aloud by a speech synthesizer.
-This interaction was informed by findings in the research area of Early Literacy Learning.
+This interaction was informed by current research findings in the area of early literacy learning.
 To alleviate the fear of making a mistake and support free and fun exploration, we excluded the notion of "right" and "wrong" from our design: nonsense words are pronounced just as well as regular words, much to children's amusement.
-While the app is intended to help children to acquire basic reading and writing skills, it also turned out to be a medium for children's self-expression and creativity.
+While the app is intended to help children acquire basic reading and writing skills, it also turned out to be a medium for children's self-expression and creativity.
 We conducted several studies with children using SpeechBlocks and found that (a) the app facilitated children’s engagement, sense of authorship and self-efficacy, and (b) it evoked significant amount of social interactions between children around literacy activities.
+Please [see our last paper](https://doi.org/10.1145/3116595.3116616) for details.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eQmpQYfhUf0" frameborder="0" allowfullscreen></iframe>

-### SpeechBlocks Introductory Experience
+### Guided SpeechBlocks

-To facilitate introduction of SpeechBlocks outside of the lab context, we experimented with introductory experience that helps children figure out how to use the app.

-<div id="scaffolding"></div>

-### SpeechBlocks: Scaffolding

-Intellectual growth of a child occurs largely within the Zone of Proximal Development - a range of activities that s/he cannot do on her/his own, but can do with some assistance (called scaffolding).
-We experiment with providing such assistance in SpeechBlocks.
-Our system guides the child through spelling of a word by providing hints that highlight the connection between units of pronunciation and units of spelling.
-The scaffolding was designed to minimally interfere with the freedom of play, and can be ignored by the child at any moment.
-It is important that the words which the system presents to the child match the child's interests.
-Currently we use the words suggested by a human literacy expert who analyzes the child's play.
-However, we are exploring other sources of scaffolding input, such as optical character recognition and speech recognition.

-The following video shows a first version of how scaffolding in SpeechBlocks.
+In their play with SpeechBlocks, children often want to spell specific words.
+If adults are available, they ask them for help.
+Such interactions present valuable learning opportunities, as children skills grow largerly within the zone of proximate development - the range of activities that s/he cannot do on her/his own, but can do with some assistance.
+But what if there is no adult around willing to spare time and provide such assistance?
+We experiment with the app guiding to the child on its own.
+It learns about the word that child wants to spell through one of the input channels (such as optical character recognition, as in the video below).
+It then helps to spell the word by highlight the connection between sounds and letter combinations.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/w-soTTLXnVg" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://youtu.be/7_-UX7kAsLQ" frameborder="0" allowfullscreen></iframe>

 ### Social SpeechBlocks: Word Pong
-[not currently in-progress]
+[Not currently in-progress]

 We are experimenting with ways to incorporate social elements into our SpeechBlocks prototype to add meaningful ways for children to interact within the app.
-In this video, you can see children sending their words to one another through characters.
+In this video, you can see children sending their words to one another.
+A character, being the child's avatar on his/her friend phone, is then pronounces the word aloud.

+<iframe width="560" height="315" src="https://youtu.be/1hJCZQLppZI" frameborder="0" allowfullscreen></iframe>

-__SpeechBlocks Collaborators:__ Susan Fine, MA CCC-SLP and 826 Boston
+__SpeechBlocks Collaborators:__ Susan Fine, MA CCC-SLP and [826 Boston](http://www.826boston.org/)